 In India, economic growth, environmental protection, and social goals are inextricably linked.
 While policy makers rightly focus now on safely restarting segments of our economy amidst the COVID-19 crisis, several other threats lie in wait.
-Last year our capital city was already closing schools, flights, and handing out masks for a di-erent public health issue: air pollution, which had reached unprecedented and extremely harmful levels.
+Last year our capital city was already closing schools, flights, and handing out masks for a different public health issue: air pollution, which had reached unprecedented and extremely harmful levels.
 Even more worrying is climate change, which extends long-term and only gets worse with time.
 Increasing storms, heat waves, and floods will impact India harder than almost any other nation, with up to 4.5% of our GDP annually at risk according to a report by McKinsey Global Institute.

 These issues are daunting ones in a country that is struggling already to lift millions out of poverty.
 The good news, however, is that there are solutions available today.
-Clean power, low-carbon transport, energy e cient buildings, and climate-smart agriculture are areas that can create clean, healthy, and safe jobs for millions, leading the way to a greener future.
+Clean power, low-carbon transport, energy efficient buildings, and climate-smart agriculture are areas that can create clean, healthy, and safe jobs for millions, leading the way to a greener future.

-This report is groundbreaking as it is the first time we have a benchmark of economic and financial progress toward a green future.
+This report is groundbreaking as it is the first time we have a benchmark of the level of green finance in the Indian economy and a tracking system to keep that updated.
 While there is increasing data on air pollution, emissions, and green job creation in India, there is little to no comprehensive information available on whether or not the financial sector is keeping pace with India's green economic development goals, or which sectors are being financed adequately or under-served.
-This information is desperately needed by policy and investment leaders working to scale up investments for sustainable and transformational impact.
+This information would be invaluable for policy and investment leaders working to scale up investments for sustainable and transformational impact.